 Tips for navigating wine shops like a local when in Toulouse

 Being an expat is stressful enough – piles of paperwork, language classes, mile-long lists of things to buy and do, unfamiliar surroundings, and – if all of the above wasn’t enough to drive you to drink – the stress of buying the appropriate wine.
 We’re in France!
 This should be easy, right?!
 We’ve all been there staring at a wall of wine in Monoprix or Carrefour, waiting for something familiar to jump out at you while beads of sweat start to collect on your forehead.
 Finally, you end up grabbing something in your price range with an interesting label.

-It may feel like an impossible to task to acquire the wine savoir-faire that the French seem to be automatically born with.
-But what if I told you that all you needed was to find the right person to whisper over your shoulder, giving advice, guiding your selections, and leading the way to wine enlightenment?
+It may feel like an impossible task to acquire the wine savoir-faire that the French seem to be automatically born with.
+But what if I told you that all you needed was to find the right person to whisper over your shoulder, to give advice, guide your selections, and lead the way to wine enlightenment?
 This wine whisperer is your local caviste!
-One of the first things that I did when we settled in Toulouse, was checked out the wine shops near our apartment and I’m so glad I did!
+One of the first things that I did when we settled in Toulouse was checking out the wine shops near our apartment, and I’m so glad I did!

 Establishing a relationship with a local caviste can take the stress out of wine buying, leaving you only the thrill of discovering a well-chosen wine.
 No more blindly grabbing from the shelves of the supermarché, you’ll soon be confidently picking bottles to take to your next dinner party and knowing exactly what would go with that certain fromage.
 I’ll show you what to look for and how to build a relationship with your own wine whisperer that will keep you well in wine and happy in spirit for as long as you call France your home.